skimkoh/cv_dataset/README.md

 Our results shows an average of +-9.8% deviation of food volume across the dataset of 19 classes.

 The file can be located in the volume_estimation folder.
-Masks used are located in the dropbox link below.
+Arrays of masks used are located in the dropbox link below.

 #### Other links